rust-lang/project-error-handling/README.md

 Participation in this project group is open to all.
-You can see our work in progress via our [open issues] on this repository and you can participate in discussions via our [Zulip stream][chat-link].
+You can see our work in progress via our [open issues] on this repository and you can participate in discussions via our [Zulip stream][chat-link] and or introduce yourself in the [new members thread][members-thread].
 We primarily coordinate via our meetings, which are tracked [here][meeting-schedule].
 If you're interested in attending our meetings but can't due to a schedule conflist please let us know on the [scheduling issue] so we can best accommodate everyone.

 [open issues]: ../../issues